 This will drive my fellow procrastinators wild, but here goes:

 Now I could be really annoying and ask why you’re not doing these things.
 But this quiz isn’t to try to make you feel guilty, it’s to encourage you (in the spirit of yesterday’s post) to start something, to be generous to yourself.
+Just pick one or two of the items you checked off, the ones that are most important (furthest to the right on the table at right, not closest to the top).
+Now list, in order, at least the first five things you would have to do, the first five steps, to make them happen.
+Very concrete and specific actions, that you can check off when they’re done.
+And break the steps down into actions that take no more than two hours each to do, as much as possible.
 Now put the very first step from each item on your ‘to do’ list.
 And make a pledge to do one ‘next step’ from one of these items every day, or at least every week.
 And do it.
 I’m more anal than most, but I find putting these things on my Getting Things Done list (which I’m still using faithfully and successfully, by the way) works for me.
 In its latest incarnation, my list looks like this, sorted by schedule date (for those not familiar with GTD, N stands for tasks with only one Next Action step, P for projects with a whole series of Next Actions, A for appointments and meetings scheduled for a specific time, and W for tasks ‘on hold’ waiting for someone else to do something):

 When I schedule activities, the Urgent items (U) always seem to rise to the top, but I make room for one Important item (I) every day.
 It’s a pledge to myself.
 I’ve found there are rarely items that are both Urgent and Important, and that when I realize that an item is neither Urgent nor Important (quadrant IV tasks) it can often be taken off the list entirely.
 Part of the challenge of reducing the number of Urgent tasks so there is more time for the Important ones is learning to say no. It’s one of the hardest lessons to learn, and I confess I’m still not very good at it.
 But when I’m forced to shift one of my Important actions to a later date, to make room for something that is neither Urgent nor Important, or which could easily be delegated to someone else, it’s teaching me when to say no. What would you do if you had more ‘free’ time?
 Enough said. |